evazlimen/cholla-example-tests/3d_constant.md

 # value of gamma
 gamma=1.666666667
 ```
 Upon completion, you should obtain 2 output files.
 The pressure, density, and magnetic fields all remain constant over the grid for the duration of the integration.
+The L1 error norm for pressure, density, all three components of velocity, and all three components of magnetic field is zero.